ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 already handle any necessary namespacing as part of the External Identifier.
-However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing might be necessary at the GLUE URI level.
-Such namespacing SHOULD be done on the Authority Identifier as part of the registration process.
+However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing is necessary at the GLUE URI level.
+Such namespacing MUST be done on the Authority Identifier as part of the registration process.
+The combination of the namespacing and the Authority Identifier MUST result in a unique identifier.

 That is, the different namespaces would be considered either different schemes operated by the same authority, or the same scheme operated by different authorities.
 In either case a unique Authority Identifier would be necessary for each.

-For example, assume there is an External Authority FEA that provides identifiers for organizational entities in USA and Canada.
-The identifiers in the USA are unique, and the identifiers in Canada are unique, but there is no guarantee that an organizational entity in Canada will not be assigned the same identifier as an organizational entity in the USA.
-Upon registration of FEA as an Authority Identifier, it would be necessary to separately register FEA-USA and FEA-Can to provide differentiation between the two sets of External Identifiers.
+For example, assume there is an External Authority FEA that provides identifiers for organizations in Singapore and South Korea.
+The identifiers issued in Singapore are unique within Singapore, and the identifiers issued in South Korea are unique within South Korea, but there is no guarantee that an organization in Singapore will not be assigned the same identifier as an organizational entity in South Korea.
+Upon registration of FEA as an Authority Identifier, it would be necessary to separately register two different Authority Identifiers (e.g., FEA-SG and FEA-KR) to provide differentiation between the two sets of External Identifiers.

 # GLUE URIs {#glue-uris}